 You can either fly straight to the Mexicali International Airport or to the Calexico International Airport in California and take the road from there.

-VSG in Mexicali will be performed by Dr. Marco Sariñana, a board-certified surgeon.
-The doctor has performed more than a thousand bariatric and metabolic operations and is a member of:
+VSG in Mexicali is done by Dr. Marco Sariñana, a board-certified surgeon.
+The doctor is one of the best bariatric surgeons in Mexicali, Mexico and has performed more than a thousand bariatric and metabolic operations.

 What is Gastric Sleeve Surgery?